Disclaimer: Nothing's mine.

 'I don't want to stop either.'
 His heart rose up into his mouth and the rest of the words caught on the tip of his tongue.
 'But—'

 'But what?'
-Fleur rested her hand upon his; her fingers curled tight around his palm.
+Fleur rested her hand upon his, her fingers curling tight around his palm.
 'It only has to end if we let it end.
 I don't want to let it end.
 I want to wander these streets with you, to eat ice cream, drink limoncello, and take you to all the places I love, then find new ones together.'

 Which would be perfect.
 Harry wrestled with a tight, bright knot of hope and a hammering heart.
 Only, I'm not sure you mean what I want you to mean.